The Neat and Tidy Man

 Texture and Growth: The Key to Choosing Wax

-Before choosing a mustache wax, think about texture and growth inclination.
+Before choosing a wax, think about the texture and growth pattern.

-But how do you establish which wax will do what?
+But how can you know which wax will do what without relying on trial and error?

 Most balms claim to provide hold, and most waxes claim strong hold.
 In most cases, this is no indication of real performance.

-Instead of the label, look at the list of ingredients before deciding.
+Instead of the marketing, look at the list of ingredients.

 Brother’s Love Clear Wax

-It works well after a week or two of growing out the ends of a chevron, which are usually too springy for a softer setting product.
-A week’s growth should give you upturned ends similar to Stalin or Tom Selleck in some of his Magnum-era photos.
-After two weeks, you’ll get a defined handlebar, as in the photo of me below.
+It works well after a week or two of growing out the ends of a chevron; at this stage, they’re still too springy for soft-setting waxes.
+A week’s growth should give you upturned ends similar to Stalin or Tom Selleck during his Magnum era.
+After two weeks, you’ll get a defined handlebar, as in the photo below.
 Give it a month, and you’ll have an enviable coil rather than just a curl.
 Only this sort of product can do that.

 The first ingredient listed is water (aqua).
 Second and third are the polymers poloxamer 407 and VP/VA copolymer, which are found in hair gels.

-The curl lasts all day without touch-ups: a good thing because, like hair gel, it tends to pill if disturbed.
+The curl lasts all day without touch-ups.
+Like hair gel, it tends to pill if disturbed.

 Brother’s Love Hazelnut